jazzfan2/helper_scripts/README.md

 file managers e.g. PCManFM, by actually generating two new windows replacing their parent window.

 The program takes the (current) directory (within the active file manager window) as an argument.

-The program finds the active file manager window by its process- and window-ID, and keeps track of all windows that originated from it subsequent splitting, even if replaced by use of the program 'changedir.sh'.
+It finds the active file manager window by its process- and window-ID, and keeps track of all windows that originated from it subsequent splitting, even if replaced by use of the program 'changedir.sh'.
 It does so by maintaining a so-called 'relations-file' in RAM, by which it supervises all active sequences of window splitting.